matflores/protest/README.md

 Use this report by calling `Protest.report_with(:progress)`.

-For each testcase in your suite, this will output the description of the test case (whatever you provide TestCase.context), followed by the name of each test in that context, one per line.
+For each testcase in your suite, this will output the description of the test case (whatever you passed to `TestCase.context`), followed by the name of each test in that context, one per line.
 For example:

 ```ruby
 Protest.context "A user" do